plurid/messager/packages/messager-client/messager-javascript/README.md

 The `token` is generated from the `messager` server and can be restricted to certain origins, IPs, or use a certain key.

 The subscribe/publish topics can be any string; customarily, they respect a `<domain>.<details>.<specification>:<id>` shape.

+The `messager` client can be configured to use WebSockets, kind `socket`, or Server Sent Events, kind `event`.
+WebSockets can be used in browsers or in `NodeJS` environments; Server Sent Events can be used in browsers.

 ``` typescript